C Sharp Anonymous Method

 Intermediate

-The concept of anonymous method was introduced in C# 2.0.
-An anonymous method is inline unnamed method in the code.
+The concept of the anonymous method was introduced in C# 2.0.
+An anonymous method is an inline unnamed method in the code.
 It is created using the delegate keyword and doesn’t require a name and return type.
-Hence we can say, an anonymous method has the only body without a name, optional parameters and return type.
+Hence we can say, that an anonymous method has only a body without a name, optional parameters, and return type.
 An anonymous method behaves like a regular method and allows us to write inline code in place of explicitly named methods.
+In this C# Tutorial, we will explore more about the C-Sharp Anonymous Method, which will include what is an Anonymous Method, and the Anonymous Method in C# with its example.

 delegate int MathOp(int a, int b);